SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### True Names

 All devils have two names: one by which they're commonly known, and another secret true name.
-Each devil zealously safeguards the latter, as their true name can be spoken aloud to aid in summoning them-or in stripping them of their power.
+Each devil zealously safeguards the latter, as their true name can be spoken aloud to aid in summoning them—or in stripping them of their power.

 ### Hell's Defectors